 Through enhanced communication tools (ParentSquare, Language Line) and student feedback mechanisms, the district has seen increased engagement and more equitable outreach.
+A record 580 parent-teacher conferences were logged last year, with plans to increase this in 2025-26.

 Ongoing Challenges: